 My Acne Skincare Routine

 From the age of 15 up until my present age of 21, I have kept my skincare routine very simple.
 In the face of breakouts, I have become a bit of a witch hazel purist.
-I use a touch of witch hazel gel on an affected area and within a couple of hours the spot reduces in size and redness and in a few days the acne is completely unnoticeable.
+I use a touch of witch hazel gel on an affected area.
+Within a couple of hours the spot reduces in size and redness and in a few days the acne is completely unnoticeable.

-On a normal day, I wash my face with a sensitive water-based cleanser, use a Vitamin C under-eye serum and finish with a moisturiser that contains a small amount of SPF to protect my skin against sun damage.
-I understand that many readers may gasp in horror at my undecorated skincare routine, but it is important to recognise that each person’s skin is completely unique, and acne can affect people in a multitude of ways.
+On a normal day, I wash my face with a sensitive water-based cleanser, and use a vitamin C under-eye serum.
+I finish with a moisturiser that contains a small amount of SPF to protect my skin against sun damage.
+I understand that many readers may gasp in horror at my undecorated skincare routine.
+But it is important to recognise that each person’s skin is completely unique, and acne can affect people in a multitude of ways.
 Thus, it is vital that you are mindful of the ingredients that you are placing on your skin and making sure that they are not causing your acne to worsen.

 My personal relationship with acne has gone through highs and lows throughout the years